XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 - The account that signs and submits `Clawback` transaction must be the token issuer
 - Token issuer cannot clawback from themselves
-- The `tfSetFreeze` and `tfClearFreeze` flags of the `Clawback` transaction perform the intended freeze behavior on the trustline
 - `Clawback` adheres to account flags `lsfAllowClawback`, `lsfGlobalFreeze` and `lsfNoFreeze`
 - The issuer is only able to claw back the specific amount of funds that specified in the transaction, but can't exceed the maximum amount of funds the holder has
 - Test that the `Clawback` feature does not interfere with any other features of the token, such as Offers